ruchanimbalkar/countries-app-fall-2025/version-0/README.md

 6. In App.css, style the header
 7. Don't forget to push your code to Github!

-### In the Home page, display localData from `localData.js` file
+### In the Home page, display localData from `localData.js` file as CountryCard components
 1. In Home.jsx, import the `localData.js` file.
 This file contains all of the data about each country as an array of objects.
-2. In Home.jsx, display all of the data about each country.
-Create the CountryCard and CountryCardList components.
+2. In Home.jsx, display the data for all countries as **CountryCard** components.
-3. In App.css, style the Home page, CountryCard, and CountryCardList components according to the Figma designs
+3. In App.css, style the Home page and CountryCard components according to the Figma designs
 4. Don't forget to push your code to Github!

 ### Clean and Comment your code